Brazil’s Bolsonaro under fire after vaccine deal allegations

 Seven of the 11 members of the Senate committee investigating Bolsonaro’s COVID-19 response told The Associated Press that, once their inquest concludes, in August at earliest, they will vote to approve recommending Bolsonaro be indicted on the charge of prevarication.
 The crime entails delaying or refraining from action required as part of a public official’s duty for reasons of personal interest.

-Sen. Randolfe Rodrigues and Sen. Humberto Costa spoke on record with the AP.
+Sen. Randolfe Rodrigues and Sen. Humberto Costa spoke on record with AP.
 Five senators spoke on condition of anonymity due to concerns that detailing plans will expose the committee to attacks from the government and its allies.

 Bolsonaro on Saturday said the committee has “seven scoundrels” among its members.
 He has denied all wrongdoing and knowledge of possible corruption.

-Note: This story has been corrected to show that the health ministry is suspending the Covaxin contract rather than canceling it.